Cinemark Theatres: History

 Cinemark was started by Lee Roy Mitchell as a chain of theatres in California, Texas and Utah.
-The roots of the company date back to the 1960s when brothers J.C. and Lee Roy Mitchell created Mitchell Theatres, Inc. By 1972, the company was named Texas Cinema Corporation.
+The roots of the company date to the 1960s when brothers J.C. and Lee Roy Mitchell created Mitchell Theatres, Inc. By 1972, the company was named Texas Cinema Corporation.
 Lee Roy Mitchell then formed a group of theaters under the Cinemark name beginning in 1977.
 Cinemark Corporation and Texas Cinema Corporation merged operations in June 1979 creating a portfolio of 25 theaters in Texas and New Mexico under the Cinemark brand.
 On March 26, 1980, Henry G. Plitt of Plitt Theatres Holdings purchased the Cinemark circuit of theaters.
 But Cinemark Corporation continued operations acquiring existing theaters and began to build new theaters.
 In 1987, Cinemark acquired all of the Plitt Theatres.

-With the opening of the Movies 8 on 3912 Hampton Road in Texarkana, Texas in 1987, Cinemark began building theaters with colorful interiors and large video game arcades.
+With the opening of the Movies 8 on 3912 Hampton Road in Texarkana, Texas, in 1987, Cinemark began building theaters with colorful interiors and large video game arcades.
 Legal advertisements indicate that the company known as Cinemark USA, Incorporated, officially began December 31, 1987.